 - High-end power, 5G, and 65W charging in one package

-- Also serves up a variety of cameras for every occasion
+- It also serves up a variety of cameras for every occasion

 - Restricted to the likes of Asia and Europe

-You’ve got the Snapdragon 865 and 5G combo, a 90Hz OLED screen, and 65W charging for its 4,200mAh battery.
-The phone also serves up a versatile quad rear camera setup (64MP+12MP+8MP+2MP), as well as a normal+ultra-wide pairing in a cutout upfront.
-Don’t expect water resistance or wireless charging here, but the OnePlus 8T lacks this as well, to be fair.
+You’ve got the MediaTek Dimensity 1000+ and 5G combo, a 120Hz AMOLED screen, and 65W charging for its 4,500mAh battery.
+The phone also serves up a versatile quad rear camera setup (64MP+8MP+2MP+2MP), as well as a 32MP wide lens in a cutout upfront.
+Don’t expect water resistance here, but the OnePlus 8T lacks this as well, to be fair.

 Realme’s software has also come in leaps and bounds since its 2018 debut, and the Realme UI skin takes plenty of cues from stock Android.
 Nevertheless, Realme doesn’t have the best reputation for commitment to updates.
 So those hoping to get system updates two or three years from now might want to keep that in mind.

 The Asus Zenfone 6 was one of 2019’s better affordable flagships, delivering high-end power and a big battery for just $500.
-The Zenfone 7 series adopts a two-tiered approach this time.
-The vanilla model picks up where the Zenfone 6 left off, while the Pro variant aims higher.
+The Zenfone 8 series adopts a two-tiered approach this time.
+The vanilla model takes a more standard flagship approach, while the Zenfone 8 Flip brings back the fancy flipping camera.

 That’s it for our rundown of the best OnePlus 8T alternatives!
 Did we miss any great picks?
 Let us know in the comments section below.
 Still have your heart set on the OnePlus 8T?
 Grab your own below!